-Sigiriya Mirror Wall Once a Gleaming White Parapet Wall Built into the Side of Sigiriya Rock
+Sigiriya Mirror Wall A Gleaming White Parapet Wall Built into the Side of Sigiriya Rock

 Holes and grooves chiseled into the rock on the opposite side of the wall suggest that these were mounting points for supporting beams of a roof.

 How The Mirror Wall Was Built

 Faced with a near vertical rock face, the ancient builders exploited any natural indentation in the side of the rock to provide support for their wall.
 They did this by dropping a plumb bob (plumb line) from the proposed location of the outside of the wall until they hit a protruding rock surface however far below.
 At this spot, a flat niche wide enough to support at least a single brick was carved out along the entire length of the wall.
 Then a series of parallel grooves, each at least a brick-width deep, were cut up the side of the rock to the point where the floor of the passageway was to be constructed.